 This exercise strengthens the hamstrings, glutes and lower back.
 With the roller placed under the feet the athlete lifts the hips upwards.
 To make this exercise more difficult it can be done with one leg.

 This exercise massages the calf muscles at the back of the lower leg.
 The leg is rolled over the roller along the full length of the muscles from the ankle to just below the knee and back again.
 More pressure is applied from the ankle upwards following the direction of blood flow in the muscles.

-This ITB band foam roller exercise performs a myofascial release and stretch on the iliotibial band which passes down the outside of the thigh and attaches to the knee.
+ITB band foam roller exercises perform a myofascial release and stretch on the iliotibial band which passes down the outside of the thigh and attaches to the knee.
 It is a long tendon of the tensor fascia muscle in the hip and is associated with iliotibial band friction syndrome or runners knee.
 The foam roller is rolled along the length of the IT band with more emphasis or weight applied on the up stroke than the down so as to follow the direction of blood flow in the leg muscles.